Elsewhere and Elsewhen

 Elsewhere and Elsewhen is an anthology of science fiction short stories edited by Groff Conklin.
 It was first published in paperback by Berkley Medallion in May 1968.
 It was split into two shorter anthologies for British publication; Science Fiction Elsewhere and Science Fiction Elsewhen, both issued in hardcover by Rapp & Whiting in July 1970.

 The book collects nine novelettes and short stories by various science fiction authors, together with an introduction by the editor.
-The stories were previously published from 1953-1965 in various science fiction and other magazines.
+The stories were previously published from 1953 to 1965 in various science fiction and other magazines.